kelseyfrewin/kelseyfrewin.github.io/_posts/2026-01-28-cortex-verbs.md

 ---
 layout: post
-title: New publication: Electrophysiological evidence of infants’ understanding of verbs
+title: "New publication: Electrophysiological evidence of infants’ understanding of verbs"
 date: 2026-01-28 09:00:00
 description: Infants understand the meaning of several everyday verbs by 10 months
 tags: verb-learning, eeg, n400, infancy, publications